|Delta Level 2||We are at Delta Level 2. More information|

 All cafés located in DHB facilities are open as per usual hours.
-People are encouraged to maintain a safe physical distance from people they don’t know and to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to keep a record of where they have been.
+People are encouraged to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to keep a record of where they have been.